storj/docs/code/Testing.md

 Use `log := zaptest.NewLogger(t)` as the root logger for services.
 Use `t.Log`, if you need single logging.

-Using `fmt.Print` or other global loggers bypasses built in logging behavior in `testing` package.
-This means that when running tests in parallel logs can appear in wrong places.
+Using `fmt.Print` or other global loggers bypass built-in logging behavior in `testing` package.
+This means that when running tests in parallel logs can appear in the wrong places.

 ## Close all opened resources